Would you date a neo-Nazi? Not if OKCupid has its way

 It's about a 36-year-old fella named Chris Cantwell, who let prospective partners visiting his OkCupid profile know he's "interested in getting married and having children."

 The would-be family man is also a bona fide TV star after being featured in a Vice News documentary earlier this month.
-It's just a shame that the documentary was about the Unite the Right rally in Charlottesville, Virginia, that left one woman dead and 19 injured.
+It's just a shame that the documentary was about the Unite the Right rally on Aug.
+12 in Charlottesville, Virginia, that left one woman dead and 19 injured.

 Cantwell isn't only seeking love, you see.
 He's also seeking a white ethnostate.
 It's something of a turn-off.